Provable-Games/summit/README.md

 # Savage-Summit
-A king of the hill style game that uses the Beast NFTs from Loot Survivor
+A king of the hill style game that uses the onchain collectible beasts from Loot Survivor